-Palamós, Calella de Palafrugell, Begur, sticks...
+Palamós, Calella de Palafrugell, Begur, Pals...
 Baix Empordà is one of the historical regions, and with more personality, in Catalonia.

 Baix Empordà is a county located in the Costa Brava, where traditional customs, villages and natural environment has been perfectly preserved: we will find important natural landscapes as Medes Islands or les Gavarres, beaches of great beauty, the extense plain of Empordà...
 On the other hand, we will discover villages and towns with great charm and an excellent cuisine and many traditional festivals that will not leave us indifferent.